nanogchen/polyGraft/examples/readme.md

 - poly-g-soft
-  - bottlebrush polymer with linear backbone
+  - bottlebrush polymer with a linear backbone
-  - bottlebrush polymer with cyclic backbone
+  - bottlebrush polymer with a cyclic backbone

+Note: there are two versions of the generation code.
+Generation python file and folder name ending with *_lmp* (e.g., genNP_lmp.py and nanoparticle_brush_lmp) refers to the generated polyGraft structure of lammps data file.

 Note: there are two steps in the generation of poly-g-soft.
 First, use **genBBP.py** to generate the pdb and rtp file, then use _gmx pdb2gmx_ (Gromacs) to get the itp and gro file.
 For now, the grafting density ($\sigma$) of bottlebrush polymer cannot be arbitrary.
 One must ensure the backbone can be divided into equal lengths (_i.e._, N<sub>bb</sub> * $\sigma$ is an integer and is evenly divisible to the spacing distance).